-Currently, the intersection of OR 213 and Toliver Road is controlled by stop signs and has a high rate of crashes.
+The intersection of OR 213 and Toliver Road was controlled by stop signs and has a high rate of crashes.
 A roundabout will improve safety by reducing sharp turns while also accommodating the type of traffic that uses it, including large vehicles like trucks, buses and agricultural equipment.

 In 2018, ODOT conducted a Road Safety Audit which studied the safety concerns and travel through the intersection and identified potential solutions.
 Through this audit and work with local agencies and engineers, it was determined a roundabout will bring the greatest safety benefits.

-In addition, we will install new lighting at the intersection.
+In addition, we installed new lighting at the intersection.

 Click to enlarge.